Home on the Range

-"Home on the Range" is a classic cowboy song, sometimes called the "unofficial anthem" of the American West.
+"Home on the Range" (Roud No. 3599) is an American folk song, sometimes called the "unofficial anthem" of the American West.
 Dr. Brewster M. Higley (also spelled Highley) of Smith County, Kansas, wrote the lyrics as the poem "My Western Home" in 1872 or 1873, with at least one source indicating it was written as early as 1871.

 On June 30, 1947, "Home on the Range" became the Kansas state song.
 In 2010, members of the Western Writers of America chose it as one of the Top 100 western songs of all time.

+A rendition of the song is one of the seven fight songs of the University of Kansas, and is traditionally played by the Marching Jayhawks university band at the end of every home athletic event.